sib-swiss/NGS-introduction-training/docs/day2/igv_visualisation.md

 Download it together with it's index file (`SRR519926.sorted.region.bam.bai`) and the reference genome (`ecoli-strK12-MG1655.fasta`) to your desktop.

 !!! note "If working with Docker"
     If you are working with Docker, you can find the files in the working directory that you mounted to the docker container (with the `-v` option).
+So if you have used `-v C:\Users\myusername\ngs-course:/root/workdir`, your files will be in `C:\Users\myusername\ngs-course`.

 * Load the genome (`.fasta`) into IGV: **Genomes > Load Genome from File...**
 * Load the alignment file (`.bam`): **File > Load from File...**